ksearfos/egoist/README.md

 ```

 ### Hash example
-Now imagine a class representing foreign-language flashcards.
-There are 10 of them, and after you learn them you want to remove the ones you have mastered to be set aside.
+Now imagine a class representing foreign-language flashcards for the numbers 1-10.
+As you learn them you want to remove the ones you have mastered to be set aside.
 But you don't want to throw them out, so that you can review the full set later.
 ```
   class FrenchNumbers
     attr_reader :flashcards